kubos/kubos/docs/services/comms-framework.rst

 - ``handler_port_max`` - Ending port used to define a range of ports that are used in the message handlers that handle messages received from the ground
-- ``downlink_ports`` - (Optional) List of ports used by downlink endpoints that send messages to the ground each port in the list will be used by one downlink endpoint
+- ``downlink_ports`` - (Optional) List of ports used by downlink endpoints that send messages to the ground.
+Each port in the list will be used by one downlink endpoint
 - ``timeout`` - Length of time a message handler should wait for a reply, in milliseconds
 - ``ground_ip`` - IP address of the ground gateway
 - ``ground_port`` - UDP port of the ground gateway